postyou/contao-abr-streaming-bundle/README.md

 Contao-Extension for Contao 4

 ## Notes
 When using this extension the `js_medialement` template has to be included in the layout.
-However, if you want to customize the template, you have to make all the changes to `js_mediaelement_dash`.
-All changes to `js_medialement` will be overridden by `js_medialement_dash`.
+Internally, `js_medialement` will then be replaced by `js_mediaelement_dash`.
+Therefore, if you want to customize the template in Contao, you have to edit `js_mediaelement_dash`.

 When more than one video source is provided the following order is applied: mpd, m3u8, mp4, m4v, mov, wmv, webm, ogv.